flowdev/present-go-boxes-lego/PITCHME.md

-# Boxes Versus Lego Bricks in Go Programming
+# Boxes Versus Lego Bricks in Go

 ![Box](assets/box.png)
 <div>Icon made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>